surgems/statamic-boilerplate/README.md

 git remote rm origin
  ```

+ 2. Add .gitignore and .gitattributes
- 2. Make a repository and link it to that <br>
+ 3. Make a repository and link it to that <br>
- 3. Then, run these commands: <br>
+ 4. Then, run these commands: <br>
 ```
 composer update
 ```